 The cost of a rhinoplasty will vary regionally and will depend on the complexity of the procedure.
-A cosmetic rhinoplasty may cost between 6000 to 10000$.
+A cosmetic rhinoplasty may cost starting on average at $12,500+.
 Some functional rhinoplasty procedures may be covered by health insurance if there is a medical benefit to the procedure.

 Rhinoplasty procedure may take between one to three hours depending on the complexity of the surgery and type of rhinoplasty performed.
 The time spent in rhinoplasty surgery will vary with the number of components performed in the operative procedure and any variance in the surgery.
 Thorough surgical planning including pre-operative imaging can help streamline the operative time.

 Blowing the nose after rhinoplasty can typically resume at the three-week point.
 Gentle saline spray can be utilized before this time with light nasal care.
 Nasal irrigation like the “neti-pot” could be started at the 3-week point as well.